 The website, launched in 2006 was conceived as a pre- and post-visit resource for teachers offering an integrated approach to learning with museums.
 My Learning has gradually been expanded beyond Yorkshire and now includes resources from across the UK.

-The website is currently funded through Arts Council England's Renaissance Major partner initiative, managed via Leeds Museums and Galleries by its Digital Media Manager Dominique Attwood.
+The website is currently funded through Arts Council England's Renaissance Major partner initiative, managed via Leeds Museums and Galleries by Digital Media Manager Dominique Attwood.

-The publishing of content for the website is led by My Learning's Website Support Officer:
+The publishing of content for the website is led by:

 Home Tutors Directory